patterns-ai-core/langchainrb/README.md

 assistant.run(auto_tool_execution: true)
 ```

+Note that streaming is not currently supported for all LLMs.

 ### Configuration
 * `llm`: The LLM instance to use (required)
 * `tools`: An array of tool instances (optional)